Maciej71/frontend-nanodegree-arcade-game/README.md

 Game instruction
 ===============================
-* Run:
+1. Run:
-simply download the app and open index.html in any browser
+* simply download the app and open index.html in any browser

-* Play:
+2. Play:
--- game starts when player enters game board (press up key at the beggining of the game) -- player has 60 seconds to get as much points as possible -- for collecting a gem player gets 2 points
+* Game starts when player enters game board (press up key at the beggining of the game)
+* layer has 120 seconds to get as much points as possible
+* for collecting a gem player gets 2 points
--- for reaching water line pleyer gets 5 points
+* for reaching water line pleyer gets 5 points
--- if a bug bites the player he losts 3 points
+* if a bug bites the player he losts 3 points